By Suresh Patel, Sales Engineer,Mer-Mar Electronics

 About the author

-Suresh Patel has worked as a Sales Engineer and in other management roles at Mer-Mar Electronics.
-He brings 25 years of experience in printed-circuit-board sales, technical client service, and business management.
+Suresh Patel has worked as a Sales Engineer and other management roles at Mer-Mar Electronics.
+He brings 25 years of experience in printed-circuit-board sales and technical client service and managing business.